Wimpole Woodland Thrones Walk, Wimpole Estate, Cambridgeshire

-Discover new views and vistas of Wimpole as you find our four woodland thrones.
-The Jubilee Throne was the first to be built in 2012 with the three remaining thrones built in 2014, to mark the centenary of the First World War and commemorating soldiers who fought and were associated with Wimpole in some way.
+Discover new views and vistas of Wimpole, as you find our four woodland thrones.
+The Jubilee Throne was the first to be built in 2012, with the three others built in 2014, marking the centenary of the First World War, and commemorating soldiers who fought, and were associated with Wimpole in some way.

 Stable-block, grid ref: TL336509

-Starting in the car park, walk away from the Stable Block towards the other side of the visitor car park.
-Go through a black gate into the field opposite and head towards the red telephone box.
+Starting by the Stable Block, walk east along the old estate driveway.
+After about 200m go through a black gate into the field on your left and head towards the red telephone box.
 Before reaching the telephone box bear left and go through the gate in the fence line and head for the kissing gate to the road.